jgphilpott/polyplot/README.md

 # README

 This data visualization application is based on Hans Rosling's ‘Trendalyzer’ software.
-It’s build as a Rails app using the D3 and jQuery JavaScript libraries.
+It’s built as a Rails app and uses the D3 and jQuery JavaScript libraries.

 A live version of this app can be viewed at: i-graph.herokuapp.com